-Interesting Facts: The Yugoslav passport was the most powerful passport in the world and had the most visa free access to countries.
-People with the passport were able to go to capitalist countries and communist countries.
+Interesting Facts: The Yugoslav passport was the most powerful passport in the world and had the most visa-free access to countries.
+People with that passport were able to go to capitalist countries and communist countries.

 We didn't spend a lot of time in those major cities.
 The only thing I remember is the Church of Saint Sava in Belgrade.

 But on the outskirts of Ljubljana, we spent three wonderful days at a camp on the bank of the Sava River – under a canopy of tall trees.
-This was my first experience with a wide roaring river with a lot of wildlife.
+This was my first experience with a wide, roaring river with much wildlife.

 Once we crossed the border from Yugoslavia to Italy, we could see a clear difference in lifestyle.
 Everything in Italy looked more hectic and commercial.
-For the first time, we had to pay tolls to use the highways.
-Everything was much more expensive.
-It even felt more expensive because of the value of the local currency.
+We had to pay tolls to use the highways for the first time.
+Everything was much pricier.
+It felt even pricier because of the value of the local currency.
 A sandwich would cost 5-10 thousand Liras.

 Interesting Facts: Tourists throw €1,000,000 into the Trevi Fountain each year.
 According to myth and legend, tossing a coin into the fountain guarantees you'll return to the Eternal City.

-But we also spent a lot of time walking the narrow streets and over the bridges.
-At some point, we got lost and discovered uncrowded cafes away from the touristy path.
-And of course, we took a ride on a Gandola with a very chatty-singing gondolier.
+But we also spent time walking the narrow streets and over the bridges.
+At some point, we got lost and discovered uncrowded cafés away from the beaten path.
+And, of course, we took a ride on a Gondola with a very chatty-singing gondolier.

-One moment, in particular, got stuck in my mind.
-In one of those narrow streets, several women were shouting at each other from their balconies.
-Speaking loudly in rapid Italian, they seemed to be fighting but probably were just chatting.
+One moment got stuck in my mind.
+Several women were shouting at each other from their balconies in one of those narrow streets.
+Speaking loudly in rapid Italian, they seemed to be fighting but were probably just chatting.

 We just zipped through Milan, then drove above Genoa.
 I say above Genoa because a freeway bridge connecting two hills was so high above the city that it felt like we were flying.

 Interesting Facts: French fries are not French!
-They were introduced to the American soldiers during World War one by Belgian soldiers who spoke French.
+Belgian soldiers who spoke French introduced them to the American soldiers during World War One.

 The scenery on both sides of the tunnel was stunning, but the sudden change of weather was dramatic.
-On the Italian side, it was sunny and warm, then on the French side is was cloudy, and snow was still covering the forest.
+On the Italian side, it was sunny and warm; on the French side, it was cloudy, and snow was still covering the trees.

-On the way down from the mountains, we had to stop at a small town to repair the windshield wipers.
-They decided to stop in the middle of a rainstorm.
+On the way down from the mountains, we had to stop at the small town of Grenoble to repair the windshield wipers, which decided to break down in the middle of a rainstorm.

-Other than this forced stop for car repairs, we zipped through this region of France and didn't see a lot.
+Besides this forced stop for car repairs, we zipped through this region of France and didn't see much.

 Interesting Facts: The word “Salut” is used as a greeting and as a goodbye.

-After this small mountain detour, we headed back to the coast to visit Marseilles, Nice, and Monaco.
+After this small mountain detour, we headed to the coast to visit Marseilles, Nice, and Monaco.

-I loved the terraced homes and the beaches in Monaco and enjoyed the modern buildings in Nice.
+I loved Monaco's terraced homes and beaches and enjoyed the modern buildings in Nice.